MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/memory-properties.md

 ::: moniker range="asallproducts-allversions || azure-analysis-services-current || >= sql-analysis-services-2019"

 **QueryMemoryLimit**
  Applies to Azure Analysis Services and SQL Server 2019 and later only.
 An advanced property to control how much memory can be used during a query.

-In SQL Server 2019 and later, this setting applies only to DAX queries and covers only memory spools.
-In Azure Analysis Services, this setting applies to both DAX and MDX queries, and is not limited to memory spools.
+In SQL Server 2019 and later, this setting applies only to memory spools where intermediate DAX query results are created during query processing.
+It does not apply to MDX queries.
+In Azure Analysis Services, this setting is not limited only to memory spools.
+It applies to all memory utilized by both DAX and MDX queries.

- This setting does not account for general memory allocations used by the query.
 Specified in percentage up to 100.
 When more than 100, it's in bytes.
 Setting a value of 0 means no limit is specified.
-For Azure Analysis, the default value is determined by your plan.
+For Azure Analysis Services, the default value is determined by your plan.

 |Plan  |Default  |
 |---------|---------|